 Note: We receive compensation from purchases made through some of the links in this post.

 This super sleek backpack from earth-pack is great for all your college student’s adventures, will get them to class and can double as hiking or camping gear.
 It’s super durable, and with a top that rolls down, there’s no chance anything will get wet — it even includes a waterproof phone case.

 I know my son pretty much only needs to bring his laptop to school these days.
 This KOPACK backpack is perfect for that.
 It’s lightweight, he loves the look of it, and it’s tear and water-resistant which is perfect for filling with snacks and drinks when he goes biking with his friends.

 The Icon Slim Backpack from Incase Designs is a bit of a splurge at just under $150.00.
 It’s has a modern look, comes in an array of color and features a faux lined laptop compartment.
-Your student can carry around all of the essentials without the bulk.
+Your college student can carry around all of the essentials without the bulk with this backpack.

 The Quad Pack from L.L.
 Bean gets the top nod from the New York Times Wirecutter as best backpack for high school and college students for the second year running.
 It is sleek and has lots of pockets for everything your student needs to schlep around with them.
 It’s water-resistant, long-lasting and can also double as a weekender.
 It also features “Ergonomically shaped, padded shoulder straps with carabiner loops” for comfort.

 If you are looking for a basic backpack that won’t break the bank, the Amazon Basics Backpack is where it’s at.
 For $30 it holds a laptop, and more than enough compartments to keep your teen organized.